The Perfect Exit-Intent Lightbox (video)

 Use The Right Targeting Rules

 Make sure you show this lightbox at the right time.
-The screenshot above shows our recommended set of rules for an exit-intent lightbox.
+The screenshot above shows our recommended set of rules for an exit-intent lightbox on Desktop and Phone/Tablet.

 • The exit-intent rule is set to show the lightbox whenever the visitor moves their mouse out of the window in any direction.

-• The max displays per session rule ensures visitors only see the lightbox once per session.
-This prevents them from seeing multiple lightboxes if they browse your site in multiple windows.
+• The max displays per session rule ensures visitors only see on box once per session.
+This prevents them from seeing the same box multiple times.

 • The pages navigated URLs rule can also contain anything you like, but we strongly recommend excluding your “thank you” page.
 If the visitor has already checked out, there’s no need to show them the lightbox.